Prashanth1604/HospitalManagementSystem_React_RoleBasedAccessControl/README.md

 Doctor: Redirected to /doctor to manage their schedule and view appointments.<br>
 Patient: Redirected to /patient to view their appointments and health records.<br>

+C.Private Routes: The routes are protected by a context that manages the logged-in user's information.
+Unauthorized users trying to access a page without logging in will be redirected to the login page.